someobserver/recurgence/README.md

 ### **Welcome, Observer!**

-Society is being overwhelmed by rapid, exponential growth in complexity.
+Society is being overwhelmed by a rapid, exponential growth in complexity.

 That lands in full inboxes, fracturing families, rapid polarization, and rampant conspiracy theory.
 When systems scale faster than humans can adapt, the result is always the same: disconnection, withdrawal, and a visceral sense that shared meaning is breaking down everywhere—from markets to marriages.